spencerhakim/SpencerHakimNET/README.md

 - Overlapping destination rectangles are OK, just make sure to design your images so that source rectangles do not overlap.
 - You own your images, so dispose of them when you're done; memory leaks are bad, mmkay?
 - For ease of use, `ImageMapButton` implements `IEnumerable<ImageMapButtonArea>` and has an `ImageMapButtonArea this[Color]` indexer.
 This probably isn't "best practice."
 I do not care.

+---

+##DWMThumbnail
+Uses the Desktop Window Manager API to display a thumbnail of the specified window.
+Requires Windows Vista or newer.